 We only have a set amount of land mass, and when we throw away our trash we are using up this space.
 So why do we have so many landfills?
 The convenience of single-use products!

-Our actions are creating heat waves, drought, fishless oceans, and a mass extinction.
+Our actions are creating heat waves, drought, fishless oceans, and mass extinction.
 The very things that make today convenient are also pushing us towards inconceivable inconveniences tomorrow.
 Zero-waste living helps keeps you mindful of these impacts.

 Not only are plastic water bottles wasteful they contain harmful chemicals that can leach into the water.
-Instead use a reusable water bottle made from natural materials like bamboo.
+Instead, use a reusable water bottle made from natural materials like bamboo.

-Fun Fact: the process of producing plastic-bottled water requires around 6 times as much water per bottle as there is in the container.
+Fun Fact: the process of producing plastic-bottled water requires around 6 times as much water, per bottle, as there is in the container.

 No need to give up straws, just the plastic ones!